Behrooz Razeghi

 Welcome!

-Before starting my Ph.D., I earned an M.Sc. in Mathematics (Numerical Analysis) from Iran University of Science and Technology in 2017; and an M.Sc. in Electrical Engineering (Communications Systems) from the Ferdowsi University of Mashhad in 2014, where I was advised by Professor Touraj Nikazad and Professor Ghosheh Abed Hodtani, respectively.
+Before starting my Ph.D., I earned an M.Sc. in Mathematics (Numerical Analysis) from Iran University of Science and Technology in 2017, and an M.Sc. in Electrical Engineering (Communications Systems) from Ferdowsi University of Mashhad in 2014, advised by Professor Touraj Nikazad and Professor Ghosheh Abed Hodtani, respectively.